-If you’re on a mission to find the perfect plant to grow in your home or garden, chances are you’ll find it in the succulent section of your favorite plant nursery.
-It would be hard to fine one.
-But it won’t be hard to find a succulent you’ll love, no matter where you live.
+If you are on a mission to find the perfect plant to grow in your home or garden, chances are you will find it in the succulent section of your favorite plant nursery.

-You’ll only have about 20,000 choices.
-This very large plant group includes varieties that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in the fall.
-There are kinds that do well in full sun and others that prefer shade.
+You will only have about 20,000 choices.
+This large group includes plants that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in fall.
+Some do well in full sun, and others prefer shade.
 In other words, there are succulents for all types of growing conditions.

 With that thought in mind, perhaps the best way to decide which succulents to grow is to divide them into two main types:

-Hardy comes with an asterisk of sorts — be sure to choose succulents for the landscape based on their hardiness for your USDA zone.
+Hardy comes with an asterisk of sorts, be sure to choose succulents for the landscape based on their hardiness for your USDA plant hardiness zone.

 Growing Succulents in the Landscape

-Once you’ve got your plants home, if you’re going to plant them in the garden, you need to do it right.
+Once you have got your plants home, you need to do it right if you will plant them in the garden.
 By "right," it means to create a succulent garden or add them to your garden using the same principles as an English garden.

 A way to achieve a natural-looking succulent garden is to create a rockery.
-Rockeries — sections of the garden landscaped with rocks of various sizes — are especially effective on slopes or terraced areas where they help that area become a focal point in the landscape.
+Rockeries, sections of the garden landscaping with rocks of various sizes, are especially effective on slopes or terraced areas where they help that area become a focal point in the landscape.
 In the case of succulents, this also mimics many of their native habitats.

-Creating an English garden look simply means to plant succulents in groups or plant communities so they have a natural look in the landscape.
+Creating an English garden look means planting succulents in groups or plant communities to have a natural look in the landscape.

-Don’t put one here and one there.
-Another mistake home gardeners often make is planting in rows, which leads to a boring look in the landscape.
+Do not put one here and one there.
+Another mistake gardeners often make is planting in rows, which leads to a boring look at the landscape.

-Because virtually all succulents prefer well-draining soils, it’s a good idea to mix sand and gravel into native soils if you don’t have well-draining soil in your garden.
-Some can go for days and weeks without water, but some prefer more regular moisture.
+Because all succulents prefer well-draining soils, it is a good idea to mix sand and gravel into native soils if you do not have well-draining soil in your garden.
+Some succulents can go for days and weeks without water, but some prefer more regular moisture.
 But, despite their moisture preferences, none like standing water against their crowns or for soil to stay too wet for very long.
-That’s where the well-draining soil comes into play.
+That is where the well-draining soil comes into play.
 You can water normally, even onto the crowns, and the proper soil for succulents will wick the water away.

 Growing Succulents in Pots

-Perhaps the biggest danger in growing succulents, especially in pots, is loving them too much — gardening code words for overwatering.
-Both indoors and outdoors, succulents actually require little care and water.
+Perhaps the biggest danger in growing succulents, especially in pots, is loving them too much, gardening code words for overwatering.
+Both indoors and outdoors, succulents require little care and water.
 At most, folks might want to prune them back or take cuttings to propagate.

-Succulents are generally pest resistant.
-When there are problems, the main outdoor pests tend to be scale and aphids with inside pests usually being fungus gnats, mealybugs, woolly aphids and, maybe, spider mites, she explained.
-Neem oil or horticultural oil work well in controlling unwanted visitors in both situations.
+Succulents are generally pest-resistant.
+When there are problems, the main outdoor pests tend to be scale and aphids, while inside pests are usually fungus gnats, mealybugs, woolly aphids, and maybe spider mites.
+Neem oil or horticultural oil works well in controlling unwanted visitors in both situations.